pbsinclair42/Book.ed-Prototype/README.md

 #### Room suggestions:

-- Get front end to talk to back end
-- Make functions in back end which generate the best suggestion for the user based on what they've asked for
+- Make more functions in back end which generate the best suggestion for the user based on what they've asked for
-- Prettify front end more?
-- Link to more info when a room is chosen
 - Push website to sandbox

-#### Usage over time:
+#### Visualisations:

-- Get database for storing info working
-- Set up automatic database input every 15 minutes
+- Prettify 3D visualisation on website (make it a webpage of its own right)
+- Add slider to allow you to view historic data on library as well as current
-- Create basic graph using this info
+- Create basic graph(s) using info from database (?)

-- Finish basic 3D model of library
-- Change colour of floors based on how busy they were over time
+#### Other:

-- Add usage view to website
+- Go to bed

 #### Long term plans (which we could start investigating if we finish the rest):

+- Create 2D heatmap of availability
 - Include tutorial rooms in suggestions
 - Add ability to book tutorial rooms through website
 - Include tutorial rooms in stored database
-- Create 2D map of usage over time
 - Create 3D models of more buildings